Big Bluefish Are In!! • Fishing And Boating Newsletter (MRAC Reports)• Memorial Day Fishing Forecast

 This week the Striped Bass fishing was very good.
 Lots of small bass are being caught around the bridges with some bigger ones mixed in.
 The inlets are starting to yield some fish at night as well.
 By the bridges using small soft plastics on jig heads seems to work best.
 Small swimming plugs are working well also.
 In the inlets bucktails fished near the bottom have been working best.
 Some casters have been using swim shads too.

-Cole report: Cole reported that the local bass fishing was fantastic.
+Cole reported that the local bass fishing was fantastic.
 Boating fish up to 36" taken on live bunker.
-USING a circle hook.
+USING a Circle hook.
 These catches were right out of Patchogue River.

 The daytime has had a lot of bluefish roaming the inlets.
 To catch blues heavy diamond jigs or tins and bucktails are the main lures used.
 The smiths point bridge has been seeing a run of blues as well.
 Most of the fish are being caught on topwater poppers but tins are working as well.